 “Mr. Ramos, the shooter, he himself is deceased, and it is believed that responding officers killed him.
 Two responding officers were struck by rounds but have no serious injuries,” Abbott said on May 24, 2022.
 He said the gunman was a U.S. citizen.

 The photo below was posted on the Instagram page.
-Another Instagram user also shared it to her story, writing, “Salvador there’s no way u did that that couldn’t have been you.”
+Another Instagram user also shared it to her Story, which is no longer available, writing, “Salvador there’s no way u did that that couldn’t have been you.”

 Uvalde is now one of the nation’s deadliest elementary school shootings.
 Twenty children and six staff members were killed in the Sandy Hook school shooting in Connecticut.
 That suspect, Adam Lanza, also murdered his mother.